 This federal portal contains lots of different temporary grant opportunities for businesses, especially those in niche industries like agriculture and fishing.

-There’s a helpful blog too, with information about how to write a good funding application.
+There’s a helpful blog too, with information about how to write a good startup funding application.

 NASE Growth Grants